National insurance (NI)

 An NI number is a unique reference, issued by HMRC to identify the employee's national insurance contribution record.

-If an employee doesn't know their NI number, you should use a temporary NI number and send a NINO Verification Request to HMRC via e-Submissions.
+If an employee doesn't know their NI number, use a temporary NI number and send a NINO Verification Request to HMRC via e-Submissions.

 NI categories